codemix/yii2-localeurls/README.md

     /fr/            -> Redirect to /
     /fr/some/page   -> Redirect to /some/page

-If `enableDefaultSuffix` is changed to `true` it's vice versa.
-Each language including the default language now uses an explicit language code in the URL.
-URLs without language code are no longer accessible:
+If `enableDefaultLanguageUrlCode` is changed to `true` it's vice versa.
+The default language is now treated like any other configured language.
+Requests with URL that don't contain a language code are no longer accessible:

     /fr